jlkiri/phantasiai/src/posts/how-to-draw-a-circle-with-css-and-no-html.md

 ---
 title: How to draw a circle with CSS and no HTML
 date: 2020-04-24T08:00:18.495Z
-spoiler: Simple circle with CSS
+spoiler: A simple but handy approach.
 language: en
 tags:
   - css
   - programming
 ---

 If you ever find yourself needing to draw a circle with pure CSS and not a single line of HTML - I've got you covered.

 The answer is very simple: [radial-gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/radial-gradient).